 - Carnegie Library of Pittsburgh, Main Branch

-- Carnegie Musems of Art and Natural History
+- Carnegie Museums of Art and Natural History

 - Center Avenue United Methodist Church (Pitcairn, PA)